michael-0brien/cryojax/README.md

 ## JAX transformations

 CryoJAX is built on JAX to make use of JIT-compilation, automatic differentiation, and vectorization for cryo-EM data analysis.
-Below are examples of each in cryoJAX's recommended pattern of performing these transformations on image simulation.
+Below are examples of each in cryoJAX's recommended pattern of performing these transformations on image simulation leveraging [`equinox`](https://docs.kidger.site/equinox/).
 To learn more about how `equinox` assists with JAX transformations, see [here](https://docs.kidger.site/equinox/all-of-equinox/#2-filtering).

 ### Your first JIT compiled function